guzica627/ass-cc-generator-python/README.md

 # ass-cc-generator-python
-Modcl CC (that's the name) is cc gen I made in python
+Modcl CC (that's the name) is a cc gen I made in python